 How can I find out about being a dietitian and being a nutritionist?

-See the following websites to find out further information regarding the role of a dietitian:
+Visit the following websites to find out further information regarding the role of a dietitian:

-See the following websites to find out further information regarding the role of a nutritionist:
+Visit the following websites to find out further information regarding the role of a nutritionist:

 How many students are accepted onto the course?

 Every year we accept ten students.
 Although the course is no longer funded by the Government, Health Education England commissions our dietetic placements, which limits the number of students we can accept on to the course.

 How many students normally apply for the MSc Dietetics and Nutrition?